This page is about fruit trees in the garden but also in the main park.

 Trees planted so far:

 - In early 2016, we planted a small crabapple tree donated by a community garden in Nottingham, probably grown from a pip.
-This seems to be doing well.
+This seems to be doing well and we have recently made a support for it so we can train it into a fan.

 - In December 2017 we adopted three kinds of dessert apple from the City Council's collection.
 All three are types of Laxton's Superb (all on MM106 rootstock) because we thought it would be good to show how three different kinds of fruit can come from the same parent plant.
 They will be grown as cordons: